-- ensure that Bank has a well-defined Group risk strategy and risk appetite.
-The risk appetite should be articulated via a set of quantitative and qualitative statements for specific risk categories, including liquidity risk and specific tolerance levels (by portfolio, sector, geography, credit rating etc.) - review and recommend to the Board the Bank's risk strategy and risk appetite, including an assessment of the appropriateness of the Bank's business/restructuring plan in the context of risk appetite, on an annual basis or more frequently, as required - review, at least, on a monthly basis the Bank's risk profile vs. the Bank's risk appetite criteria, based on reports prepared by Risk Management Division - review any overrides to the policy governing relations with Connected Borrowers, as monitored and reported by the Risk Management Division - ensure that there are appropriate oversight mechanisms and controls for the monitoring and effective management of "troubled assets" defined so as to include: - Non-performing exposures (NPEs) - Performance of restructured (forborne) loans - Exposures which have been written off for accounting purposes but for which the Bank still pursues partial or full recovery - review, approve and submit to the Board the annual Internal Capital Adequacy Assessment Process (ICAAP) report and the Internal Liquidity Adequacy Assessment Process (ILAAP) report prepared by the Risk Management Division in co-operation with the Group Finance and submitted to the Board of Directors, to the Single Supervisory Mechanism (SSM) and BoG - ensure that the Risk Governance principles as set out in the RFA are complied with

-- review and approve the Chief Risk Officer's annual report (prepared in accordance with relevant requirements of BoG Governor's Act 2577/9.3.2006) which is subsequently submitted to the Board of Directors and the BoG - keep Board and Audit Committee updated on important relevant risk matters and, to propose to the Board corrective actions in case the Committee identifies that the risk strategy is not implemented, partly or in full.
+- ensure that the Bank has a well-defined Group risk and capital strategy and risk appetite framework.
+The Bank's risk appetite should be articulated via a set of quantitative and qualitative statements for specific risk categories, including liquidity risk and specific tolerance levels (by portfolio, sector, geography, credit rating etc.) - ensure that the Bank's risk appetite is clearly communicated throughout the Bank and forms the basis on which risk policies and risk limits are established at Group and Regional level - review and recommend to the Board the Bank's risk strategy and risk appetite, including an assessment of the appropriateness of the Bank's business/restructuring plan in the context of risk appetite, on an annual basis or more frequently, as required - review and propose to the Board any strategic decisions, involving mergers and acquisitions or the creation of special purpose vehicles/entities (SPV) - review, at least, on a monthly basis the Bank's risk profile vs. the Bank's risk appetite criteria, based on reports prepared by Group Risk Management General Division (in cooperation with the Single Supervisory Mechanism Office) - ensure that the Bank has the appropriate methodologies, modeling tools, data sources, IT systems and competent staff to assess (a) the impact on asset quality under different macroeconomic and market assumptions and (b) the risks that such changes may pose to the financial stability of the Bank - ensure that there are appropriate oversight mechanisms and controls for the monitoring and effective management of "troubled assets" so as to include: - Non-performing exposures (NPEs) and Non-Performing Loans (NPLs) - Exposures which have been written-off for accounting purposes but for which the Bank still pursues partial or full recovery through legal action - review, and approve the annual Internal Capital Adequacy Assessment Process (ICAAP) report and the Internal Liquidity Adequacy Assessment Process (ILAAP) report prepared by the Group Risk Management Division in cooperation with the Group Finance and which are submitted to the Board of Directors, to the SSM and to the BoG - ensure that the Risk Governance principles are fully compliant with regulatory and supervisory requirements - review any overrides to the policy governing relations with Connected Borrowers, as monitored and reported by the Group Risk Management General Division - ensure that stress tests are performed at least on an annual basis with respect to credit, market and liquidity risks and that relevant techniques are applied for operational risk - ensure that there is adequate risk focus on all aspects of operational risk and that there are appropriate oversight mechanisms and controls for their monitoring and effective management - review and approve the Group Chief Risk Officer's annual report (prepared in accordance with relevant requirements of BoG Governor's Act 2577/9.3.2006) submitted to Executive Board, Board, Single Supervisory Mechanism and Bank of Greece - keep the Board and the Audit Committee updated on important relevant risk matters and, to propose to the Board corrective actions in case the Committee identifies that the risk strategy is not implemented.